 1:00 p.m. to 4:30 p.m.

 The Law Librarian is only available part-time and is generally available during the hours listed above.
-Please see the Law Librarian link for more information.
+Please note that we do NOT provide legal advice and cannot send forms or research information via email.

 *When the Law Librarian is out, local bar members may check out the key from the front desk at the DA’s office.